robot-wrj/ACPNet/README.md

 #### A. Data Preparation

 The channel state information (CSI) matrix is from [CTW2019](https://data.ieeemlc.org/Ds1Detail).
-For the sake of program simplicity, the data has been pre-divided in the code and the data file has been named as random.h5.
-If you wish to perform dataset partitioning on your own, you can refer to /utils/data.py.
+For the sake of program simplicity, the data has been pre-divided in random and the data file has been named as random.h5.
+If you wish to perform dataset partitioning on your own, you can refer to /utils/data.py as well as the paper [Improving CSI-based Massive MIMO Indoor Positioning using Convolutional Neural Network](https://ieeexplore.ieee.org/document/9482604).
 Alternatively, you can uncomment lines 67-77 in /dataset/CTW2019.py and comment out lines 78-83 to perform dataset partitioning while running the code.
 You can also use the data from [KU Leuven ultra dense indoor MAMIMO CSI dataset](https://ieee-dataport.org/open-access/ultra-dense-indoor-mamimo-csi-dataset).

 You can generate your own dataset according to the [DeepMIMO](https://www.deepmimo.net/) as well.
 The details of data pre-processing can be found in their website.